dillonHe/EasyEDA-Documents/Open-File-Format/schematic.md

 ![](./images/SchematicCanvas.png)

 ##Shapes <a name="shapes"></a>
 The shape is an array.
-EasyEDA store various shape in this field, they are different with a command which locate at the begin of the string.
+EasyEDA stores various shapes in this field, they are differentiated with a command located at the beginning of the string.

 	"shape":[
 	    "PL~210 100 260 100~#000000~2~0~none~gge58",